Quantcast

 Shutterstock

-If you just looked at this first point and you're already stumped because you're not sure how to identify what your strengths actually are, a few things that you should consider are what you're naturally good at, what people compliment you about most often, what you would do for free and still totally enjoy, what makes you feel good and, at the same time, what challenges you to be your best self.
-And, since we're talking about spiritual compatibility here, it also doesn't hurt to take a spiritual gifts test.
 Although the concept is "birthed" out of I Corinthians 12 (gifts that help to build up the church), I've come to realize that a lot of what that kind of test reveals is beneficial, in general.
-For instance, I test high in wisdom, discernment, prophecy, writing and giving.
+For instance, I test high in wisdom, discernment, prophecy, writing, and giving.
 If you look at all of this outside of traditional religion and doctrine, the Church is about people and the definition of ministry is service.
 My spiritual gifts help to serve people.
 Whatever our strengths are, spiritually or otherwise, a huge part of what they are designed to do is serve people.

 With this in mind, the person you are spiritually compatible with?
 They are someone who is going to provide you with the insight and support that you need in order to thrive in your strengths.

-A mistake that I used to make in a lot of my past relationships is, I would allow people to drain me of my strengths more than help me to build upon them.
+A mistake that I used to make in a lot of my past relationships is, that I would allow people to drain me of my strengths more than help me to build upon them.
 People would use my writing abilities (and connections) to get them ahead more than to help me figure out how to grow in it or, they would take advantage of my giving gift rather than see how they could assist me in being able to bless others.
 I now know that the right man for me will be a lot like my late fiancé was.
-He was the kind of man who did not only recognize and acknowledge my strengths, but he invested real time into figuring out how I could continue to grow and develop in them.
-A man who wants you to thrive in your strengths and does what he can to make that happen?
-This is one indication of someone who is spiritually compatible to you.

 2. You Feel Comforted, Not Coddled, in Your Weaknesses

 Weaknesses are interesting.
 At the end of the day, they are basically areas where we all can stand to improve.
 Or, they are areas that are holding us back.
-For a long time, two of my areas of weaknesses was not being a good listener and not handling stress well.
+For a long time, two of my areas of weakness were not being a good listener and not handling stress well.
 And you know what?
 A lot of the men in my life only fed into those weaknesses by being naturally combative (which only made me want to listen less) and/or knowing what my triggers were (check out "Gaslighting, Love Bombing & 5 Other Triggers To Call Out In Your Relationships") and choosing to stomp all up on them anyway.
 They were emotional antagonists.

-You know, if you read up on how to define what your weaknesses are, a lot of experts will say that things that feed your ego, drain your energy or, on the professional tip, things that you put off until the last possible moment are all considered to be weaknesses, simply because they hinder you from becoming your best possible self.
+You know, if you read up on how to define what your weaknesses are, a lot of experts will say that things that feed your ego, drain your energy, or, on the professional tip, things that you put off until the last possible moment are all considered to be weaknesses, simply because they hinder you from becoming your best possible self.

 Keeping this in mind, when someone is spiritually compatible with you, first, they will provide a safe space for you to acknowledge the weaknesses you know about.
-Not only that, but you will find yourself trusting them enough to bring other weaknesses to your attention because you know that they are doing it out of love, not to attack you or make you feel less than.
+Not only that, but you will find yourself trusting them enough to bring other weaknesses to your attention because you know that they are doing it out of love, not to attack you or make you feel less than others.

 An ex-boyfriend from my past used to say something that irritated me at the time yet I actually really appreciate these days—"I'm not going to apologize for knowing that you could be a better person in certain areas."
 Ego typically pushes back on statements like that, but someone who wants to become their greatest self will find that to be a really beautiful thing for someone who truly cares about them to say.